eric-handley/seng-350/docs/prd/test-plan.md

 5. Key risks the tests will examine
  Our tests will be examining the key risks of integration failiure via integration testing.
 We will be eliminating bugs within our code through unit testing.

-6. Scenarios to test for
+6. Scenarios to test for\
-Load interface in < 10 seconds
+Load interface in < 10 seconds\
-Search classrooms in < 5 seconds
+Search classrooms in < 5 seconds\
-Single-winner concurrent booking
+Single-winner concurrent booking\
-Recover after DB restart < 30s
+Recover after DB restart < 30s\
-Blocks unauthorized access
+Blocks unauthorized access\
-Authorize based on role
+Authorize based on role\
-Booking in =< 3 clicks
+Booking in =< 3 clicks\
-All services healthy after deployment < 5 min
+All services healthy after deployment < 5 min\
 Alert on booking conflict in < 5 seconds

 7. Scope
-In-Scope
+In-Scope:\
-Unit testing: Testing of all features before they are added to main.
+- Unit testing: Testing of all features before they are added to main.\
-System testing: Testing of nonfunctional system requirements.
+- System testing: Testing of nonfunctional system requirements.